Fast FFmpeg J2K decoder on NVIDIA GPU

 Fast J2K decoding with FFmpeg for MXF Player

-If you have ever tried to play MXF files with VLC player, you probably know the result.
-Unfortunately, any MXF video with J2K frames is too complicated for CPU-based VLC software and you could hardly achieve viewing at 1 fps, which is not acceptable.
+If you have ever tried to play MXF or TS files with J2K content at VLC player, you probably know the result.
+Unfortunately, any MXF or TS video with J2K frames is too complicated for CPU-based VLC software and you could hardly achieve viewing at 1 fps, which is not acceptable.

-DCP package contains J2K frames inside and it's quite difficult task to offer smooth preview for that content on CPU.
+DCP package contains J2K frames inside and it's quite difficult task to offer smooth preview for that content on CPU via VLC.
 Now you can decode J2K frames on GPU and show the results via ffplay or with any other player which is connected to FFmpeg output.

 Apart from J2K decoding on GPU, we will soon release FFmpeg-based J2K encoder on GPU which could be utilized to create DCP with very high performance.
 It will be much faster in comparison with OpenJPEG.